MiralotWhy MiralotHow toFAQRegister nowLogin

 Pirsch AnalyticsPrivacy-friendly web analyticsGermany (EU)N/A (EU-based)

-Google Analytics (planned)Web analyticsUSAGoogle Analytics 4 with anonymization
+Google Analytics (planned)Web analyticsUSAGoogle Analytics 4 with anonymisation

 All service providers are bound by data processing agreements (DPAs) and process data only on our instructions.